-Figure 7 - Thermostatic Mixing Valves installed at each point-of-use can help prevent scalding.
+Figure 7 - Thermostatic Mixing Valves installed at each point -of-use can help prevent scalds.

+Install Thermostatic Mixing Valves (Figure 7) to regulate the temperature of the water supplied to each pointof-use (for example, kitchen sink, bathroom sink, bath, shower).
+Consult the valve manufacturer's instructions or a qualified person.
 A WARNING!
 Even if the water heater thermostat is set to a relatively low temperature, hot water can scald.
-Install Thermostatic Mixing Valves at each point-of-use to reduce the risk of scalding (see page 4).
+Install Thermostatic Mixing Valves at each point-of-use to reduce the risk of scalding (page 4).

 BACKGROUND: A Thermostatic Mixing Valve, installed at each pointof-use, mixes hot water from the water heater with cold water to more precisely regulate the temperature of hot water supplied to fixtures.
-If you aren't sure if your plumbing system is equipped with properly installed and adjusted Thermostatic Mixing Valves at each point where hot water is used, contact a qualified person for more information. ■
+If you aren't sure if your plumbing system is equipped with properly installed and adjusted Thermostatic Mixing Valves at each point where hot water is used, contact a qualified person for more information.